aryaburke/zillow-scrape/README.md

 ## Usage

 ```
-python zillow.py <zipcode>
+python zillow.py
 ```
-This will create a CSV file in the same directory.
+This will write data searched from all zipcodes by default to our properties table.

 ## Git Usage